 PHOTO PROMPT © J Hardy Carroll

-Rochelle Wisoff-Fields is the illustrious host of Friday Fictioneers.
+Rochelle Wisoff-Fields is the illuminating host of Friday Fictioneers.